Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Model and method

 For isolation forest (IF), we choose a training data set with nominal data points only.
 After training the model we apply the trained IF model on the testing data and obtain the predicted labels.
 For the AE and HAE, we first train the networks with the above training data for 50 epochs with batch size of 16 and learning rate 0.001, and then compute the losses during training.
 We compute the mean squared error loss (MSE) defined as,

 where $x$ and $\hat{x}$ are the original and the predicted values of the datapoints respectively.
 By minimizing the above losses for the training data, we search for a suitable threshold with extensive empirical trials.
-Then we predict the outputs with respect to this threshold from the training data and compute the mean squared logarithmic errors (MSLE) with respect to the actual training data, where MSLE is defined as,

-The threshold is then defined by summing the mean and standard deviation of the MSLEs.
+Then we predict the outputs with respect to this threshold from the training data and compute the MSEs with respect to the actual training data.
+The threshold is then defined by the ratio between the mean and standard deviation of the MSEs.
 After defining the threshold we apply the trained model over the testing data and predict the outputs.
-We compute the MSLEs with the predicted data and the actual test-data.
-For each prediction if the MSLE is greater than the threshold then we label it as an anomaly/outlier, otherwise it is labelled as a nominal/normal data point.
+We compute the MSEs with the predicted data and the actual test-data.
+For each prediction if the MSE is greater than the threshold then we label it as an anomaly/outlier, otherwise it is labelled as a nominal/normal data point.
 With the above training and testing procedure we finally compute the precision, recall, and F1 scores by comparing the predicted labels and the actual labels of the testing data.